Search results for

 One day, a Moto G device will receive more than one Android version update, but today is not that day.
 Tomorrow doesn't look good, either.

 The Motorola Moto G Power 5G (2024) also ships with Android 14 right out of the box, which means it’s up to date with the latest version of Android — at least for now.
-Our unit also picked up the March 1, 2024 security patch shortly after its arrival, which is a good start.
+It will also eventually receive Android 15, which is more than its fellow Moto G Play (2024) can say.
+So far, our unit has picked up patches up to the October, 2024 security patch, which means it’s pretty much on schedule.
 That said, the shelf life of the Moto G Power 5G (2024) is painfully short.
-It’s only slated for a single Android version update with two years of security patches, so it will begin to fall behind just about as soon as Android 15 launches later this year.
+It’s only slated for a single Android version update with two years of security patches so the Android 15 drop will largely serve as the Moto G Power’s retirement gift.
 That’s severely behind update policies for budget phones from Samsung and Google.

 And now, to talk about the Moto G Power 5G’s, well, power.
 It does — or rather, doesn’t do — something that I’ve never seen before.
 The Moto G Power 5G (2024) is the first phone I’ve encountered without full Vulkan API support.
 Motorola clarified to us that it does support some components of the Vulkan API, but the Dimensity 7020 chipset doesn’t support certain extensions like those required for our gaming benchmarks.
 While you probably won’t be running the same 3DMark stress tests that we do, we also found that many games that demand even a little bit of grunt from the GPU tend to struggle.